-The first exam will cover some precalculus topics such as functions, as well as some differential calculus topics.
-The second exam will cover the differential calculus and some applications.
-The final will be cumulative, but with extra emphasis on material not on either midterm.
+The first exam will cover some precalculus topics such as functions, as well as limits and continuity.
+The second exam will cover the differential calculus.
+The final will be cumulative, but with extra emphasis on the integral calculus and applications of the differential calculus.